Arkansas solar rebates and incentives: 2025 guide

 Written by: Emily Walker

 Solar panel systems in Arkansas are expensive, but incentives from the state and federal governments can help you reduce the upfront cost.
 Between the federal tax credit and other state-specific incentives, you can save thousands on solar panels, making them well worth the investment.
+However, the federal solar tax credit will no longer be available for systems installed after December 31, 2025, so you have to go solar this year to claim it.
 Here's how you can lower the cost of solar if you live in Arkansas.

 See how much solar costs in Arkansas